2026 Fantasy Baseball Rankings: Sleepers, breakouts, busts by model that nailed Cal Raleigh's huge season

 SportsLine simulated the entire MLB season 10,000 times and identified 2026 Fantasy baseball sleepers, breakout and busts

-MLB Spring Training 2026 is fully underway, which means 2026 Fantasy baseball drafts are going on the clock now.
-The early 2026 Fantasy baseball ADP shows two-way player Shohei Ohtani as the clear-cut top pick in most drafts, with Aaron Judge, Bobby Witt, Corbin Carroll, Paul Skenes, Tarik Skubal and Ronald Acuna Jr., also going in the first round of many drafts.
+MLB Spring Training 2026 is rolling with most days seeing more than a dozen games, which means 2026 Fantasy baseball drafts are going on the clock now.
+The early 2026 Fantasy baseball ADP shows two-way player Shohei Ohtani as the clear-cut top pick in most drafts, with Aaron Judge, Bobby Witt, Juan Soto, Jose Ramirez and Elly De La Cruz also going in the first round of many drafts.
 Those are relatively obvious picks for the top of drafts, but finding value in the mid-to-late rounds is the key to building a deep, championship-level roster.

 Who are the top 2026 Fantasy baseball sleepers, breakouts and busts, and which 2026 Fantasy baseball picks can give your roster an edge this season?
-MLB Opening Day is on Wednesday, March 25 with the Yankees vs. Giants, with a full slate of games then taking place the following day.
+MLB Opening Day is on Wednesday, March 25 with the Yankees vs. Giants, with a full slate of games then taking place the following day, leaving about a month to make Fantasy baseball picks.
 Before going on the clock in any 2026 Fantasy baseball drafts, be sure to see the 2026 Fantasy baseball rankings and cheat sheets from the proven computer model at SportsLine.

 Last season, SportsLine's Projection Model identified several top Fantasy baseball sleepers, breakouts, and busts, including nailing Cal Raleigh's huge season.
 The team at SportsLine was all over Raleigh as a Fantasy breakout from the start.
 They had him as a top-five catcher in their optimal rankings, ahead of catchers such as Adley Rutschman and William Contreras.
 The result: Raleigh blasted 60 home runs and gave unprecedented value at a position where it can be tough to find offense from.